 A steadfast cavalry commander whose loyalty to Napoleon saw him ride from the sands of Egypt to the mud of Waterloo and into a diplomatic afterlife.

-Augustin Daniel Belliard's life was a chronicle of revolutionary and imperial fervor.
-Enlisting in the National Guard at the dawn of the French Revolution, he quickly demonstrated a cool head and a talent for command.
-His rise was cemented under Napoleon Bonaparte, whom he followed to Egypt as a young general.
-There, and later across the battlefields of Europe, Belliard became known as a reliable and energetic leader of cavalry, a man who could be trusted with critical reconnaissance and decisive charges.
-He served as chief of staff to Marshal Murat during the famed campaigns of 1805-1807 and was entrusted with governing Madrid during the turbulent Peninsular War.
-His fidelity survived the Emperor's first fall, leading him to rally to Napoleon during the Hundred Days and command a cavalry corps at the fateful Battle of Waterloo.
-The Bourbon restoration sidelined him, but his experience was later tapped for a diplomatic role as French ambassador to Belgium, where he served until his death in Brussels.
+Augustin Daniel Belliard commanded a cavalry corps at the Battle of Waterloo.
+Enlisting in the National Guard at the dawn of the French Revolution, he demonstrated a cool head and talent for command.
+Napoleon Bonaparte promoted him, and Belliard followed the Emperor to Egypt as a young general.
+Across the battlefields of Europe, he became a reliable leader of cavalry, trusted with critical reconnaissance and decisive charges.
+He served as chief of staff to Marshal Murat during the campaigns of 1805-1807 and governed Madrid during the Peninsular War.
+His fidelity survived Napoleon's first fall; he rallied to the Emperor during the Hundred Days.
+The Bourbon restoration sidelined him, but his experience was tapped for a diplomatic role as French ambassador to Belgium, where he served until his death in Brussels.

 The biggest hits of 1769